SoftwareAG/c8y-docs/content/edge-k8s/k8-edge-connecting-edge-to-cloud-bundle/software-management-docs.md

 {{< /c8y-admon-important >}}

 - Applications - You need a {{< product-c8y-iot >}} application, see [Web SDK](/web/overview/) for details.
 Upload the application zip to the software repository with the software type _c8yedge_application_
-- Microservices - You need a Microservice, see [Microservice SDK](/microservice-sdk/introduction/) for details.
+- Microservices - You need a microservice, see [Microservice SDK](/microservice-sdk/introduction/) for details.
 Upload the microservice zip to the software repository with the software type _c8yedge_microservice_
 - Extensions - You need either a widget or plugin, see [Micro frontends](/web/microfrontends/) for details.
 Upload the extension zip to the software repository with the software type _c8yedge_extension_

 {{< c8y-admon-info >}}